demmonico/docker-manager/README.md

 You can drive your project settings via `docker-compose.yml` file placed your project's folder (`main` or `projects/SUB_PROJECT_NAME`).

 Create (or copy from `test` sub-project) `docker-compose.yml` file and configure it.
-As a base of Docker container you should use:
+As a base of Docker container you could use:
 - pre-defined docker's images pulled from `dockerhub.com`
 - pre-defined common docker's images at `images/` folder
 - custom build image based on your custom Dockerfiles - just create `dockerfiles` folder (e.g. `projects/SUB_PROJECT_NAME/app/dockerfiles` - see [DM's structure](#structure)) and put `Dockerfile` and all additional custom scripts or files there